 This is because the ongoing legal battles over the president’s executive action sidelined the programs that could potentially protect Rivera.
 In Feb.
 2015, a Texas federal judge issued an injunction to temporarily halt DACA and DAPA, and a message on ICE’s detention reporting and information phone line confirms that the agency is not currently taking eligibility for deportation relief programs into account.

 Obama has expressed confidence that the injunction will be eventually be overruled, noting that the Department of Homeland Security is still preparing for DACA and DAPA’s implementation.
 But from Oct.
 2014 through Feb.
 2015, the majority of ICE deportation orders continued to target people like Rivera—less than 11 percent of deportation orders filed in immigration courts were based on criminal activity, according to federal data from Syracuse University.
-Due to the ongoing legal battle over the president’s executive action, the new programs that could protect Rivera are on hold.

 “It’s families, not felons,” said Matthew Kolken, an immigration attorney in Buffalo, NY, who analyzes deportation trends, to Quartz.
 “The ‘felons not families’ narrative is in direct opposition to the statistics.”